illuminate3/bundle-demobundle/README.md

 # DemoBundle

-A Symfony bundle demonstrating best practices for bundle development.
+A Symfony 7.2 Demo Bundle.
+There is no need for a an instalelr scritp.
+Just copy to /src/Bunldes/

+Drop a like if you find this useful.

 ## Installation